artefactual/atom-docs/user-manual/add-edit-content/rights.rst

 10. Once you complete adding information to the rights record, click on the blue Submit button.
 You will see that a rights record has been added to the reference representation.
 Click on the save button at the bottom of the page.
-AtoM will take you to the archival description page and you can see that a Digital object (Reference) rights area has been added below the Digital object metadata section.
+AtoM will take you to the archival description :term:`view page` and you can  see that a Digital object (Reference) rights area has been added below the Digital object metadata section.

 :ref:`Back to top <rights>`